More than two months since Parkland, and the debate over schools safety wages on–with students at the forefront.

 Dr. Blaiklock: There’s a time and place for community, parent, student input and feedback.
 It’s very beneficial to do it.
 It’s essential that it happens.
 But, there’s also a time where you need to kind of look to a group of experts who are really studied in whatever it is you’re trying to accomplish and work with them to kind of see what it is that they are going to recommend regarding safety.
 From the stakeholder input perspective, they are your eyes and ears in the community.
 And so, the more you can get them talking to you–in addition to each other–the better the information you’re going to have about how people feel about school safety, where the safety concerns are.
 And, that allows you to kind of address them and take them on and, in a very public way, share.

 Kominiak: One of the most important aspects of school safety that requires a strong, open, and honest relationship both with parents and students is bullying prevention.
 We’ll have more on that in our next episode.
 How does your school or district engage your community on school safety planning?
 Do you have a system in place for fielding questions and concerns, as well as credible threats?
 Let us know.
 We’re on Twitter @K12trustED.
 We’re also on Facebook.
-And of course you can always reach us at k12insight.com/trusted.
+And of course you can always reach out to us here.